guiperry/Agentic-Engine/docs/context_manager.md

 # Context Manager

-The `ContextManager` is a component of the Agentic Inference Engine that handles chunking and processing of large text inputs.
+The `ContextManager` is a component of the Agentic Engine that handles chunking and processing of large text inputs.
 It provides a way to process text that exceeds the token limit of the underlying language models by splitting it into manageable chunks, processing each chunk, and then reassembling the results.

 ## Features